 Under data protection legislation, individuals have the right to request access to the information we hold about them (together with other legal rights), all of which are outlined in our policy, along with information on how to go about requesting access to that data.

 As with all other organisations and companies that hold data on individuals, we are required to register with the Information Commissioner’s Office (ICO), the body responsible for ensuring compliance with legislation and investigating any complaints or data breaches.

-Should you have any concerns about the way we are collecting or using your personal data, we would ask that you raise them with us in the first instance by contacting Mrs Cottle, who is the member of staff we have appointed to oversee our data protection responsibilities.
-They can be contacted by email at email@example.com or, by calling the school office.
-Or DPO i-west.
+Should you have any concerns about the way we are collecting or using your personal data, we would ask that you raise them with us in the first instance by emailing email@example.com

 Alternatively, should you so wish, you can also contact the ICO directly and their contact details can be found on their website: https://ico.org.uk/ The ICO site also contains a lot of useful information regarding current legislation and individual rights.

 If you wish to withdraw consent you have given you can do so at any time.
 Just click on the link below ‘Withdrawal of Consent’ and complete the form.